KanuX-14/fc-engine/.github/CONTRIBUTING.md

 ## Translations

-The core translations of Minetest are performed using Weblate.
+The core translations of FreeCraft are performed using Weblate.
 You can access the project page with a list of current languages [here](https://hosted.weblate.org/projects/minetest/minetest/).